We need another concept of animals—they are gifted with extensions

 Are you aware that animals used for eggs and milk are also slaughtered once their productivity declines?

-Are you aware language helps distance us from the reality of what we're eating—using words like “beef” or “pork” instead of cow or pig?
+Are you aware language helps distance us from the reality of what we're eating—using words like “beef” or “pork” or "venison" instead of cow or pig or deer?

 Are you aware terms like livestock, etc., are used to desensitize consumers by referring to sentient beings as products?